 You may have also heard the old adage, buy low and sell high.

 The strange thing is, hardly anyone does.

 When prices are high, greed gets the best of many of us and we either refuse to take any profits we have made off the table, because we think we are invincible stock-picking wizards, or we follow the herd and buy in fear of missing out.

 And when prices go south, we sell out in fear that they are going to continue going down.

 If your investment is long-term, stick to the long-term strategy and don’t get side-tracked by the media hype in the short-term.

 Don’t be ruled by your emotions, either in times of fear or greed.

-Get some help from a third party (e.g., a trusted financial adviser) who can help you look at your money objectively and rationally.
+Get some help from a third party (e.g., a trusted financial adviser, not some slick-looking dude in a three-piece suit flogging financial products) who can help you look at your money objectively and rationally.